Fork and Merge

 The Storm merge command can also be used to merge a subset of changes.
 This is useful in cases where:

-• a forked view contains a mix of “good” and “undesirable” changes, and you want to merge only the “good” ones.
+a forked view contains a mix of good and undesirable changes, and you want to merge only the good ones.

-• you want to incrementally merge data from a longer-running project so a subset of data can be made available in the parent view while research continues in the forked view.
+you want to incrementally merge data from a longer-running project so a subset of data can be made available in the parent view while research continues in the forked view.

-• you want to simplify the review process by merging data that does not require oversight in order to focus on those changes that need validation.
+you want to simplify the review process by merging data that does not require oversight in order to focus on those changes that need validation.

-As a Storm command, merge takes a set of inbound nodes (i.e., from another Storm command or query); the diff command is often used for this purpose (potentially with additional command switches or Storm filters).
+takes a set of inbound nodes (i.e., from another Storm command or query); the diff

 For example, the following query:

-• lifts all the changed nodes using the diff command;
+lifts all the changed nodes using the

-• excludes any tags (--no-tags) from the merge (tags may require additional review to ensure they have been applied correctly); and
+) from the merge (tags may require additional review to ensure they have been applied correctly); andmerges the resulting nodes (

-See the merge documentation (or run merge --help in the Console Tool) for more detail and additional example queries.
+in the Console Tool) for more detail and additional

 Delete a View